EricHogue/EricHogue.github.io/_posts/2022-10-08-2-UnitedCTF-Writeup-Forensics.md

 ![Protocols](/assets/images/2022/10/UnitedCTF/Forensics/Protocols.png "Protocols")

 It was all `ping`.

-I looked at the data and quickly that the TTL contained one letter for flag per packet.
+I looked at the data and quickly saw that the TTL contained a `F` in the first packet, a `L` in the second, and so on.

 ![TTL](/assets/images/2022/10/UnitedCTF/Forensics/TTLIsFlag.png "TTL")

 I used tshark to extract the TTL.

 ```bash
 $ tshark -r i-see-em-pee-1.pcapng -Y "ip.src == 13.37.13.37" -T fields -e ip.ttl